- Town of Danville, Calif. – Official Website

 -

-You may visit our police department lobby during business hours (Monday through Thursday 8:00 a.m. until 5 p.m. and Friday 8:00 a.m. to 1:00 p.m.) and if an officer is available they will sign it for you.
-Be advised, we do not sign off on insurance violations.
-These can be corrected by visiting or sending proof to the county court system.
+You may visit our police department lobby during business hours (Monday through Thursday 8:00 a.m. until 5 p.m. and Friday 8:00 a.m. to 1:00 p.m.)
+If an officer is available they will sign it for you.
+There is a $10.00 fee (cash only accepted)

 - How do I pay my Danville Traffic Ticket?